 Any kind of tuna is okay to use, but I highly recommend using tuna packed in water and NOT oil.

 This gluten free tuna casserole will keep fresh for up to 3 days in the refrigerator.

 To store this tuna fish casserole, wrap the casserole dish with plastic wrap.
 If you prefer, you can store it in an air-tight container.
-You can freeze this tuna casserole, but note it will change the texture of the gluten free pasta drastically.
+You can freeze this tuna casserole, but note it will drastically change the gluten-free pasta’s texture.

 More Gluten Free Dinner Recipes:

 - Creamy Gluten Free Chicken Tetrazzini